QuantEcon/lecture-source-py/source/rst/lucas_model.rst

 Since this is a competitive model, the first step is to pin down consumer behavior, taking prices as given

-Next we'll impose equilibrium constraints and try to back out prices
+Next, we'll impose equilibrium constraints and try to back out prices

 In the consumer problem, the consumer's control variable is the share :math:`\pi_t` of the claim held in each period